 Without this ending, this film likely would’ve cracked my Top 10.
 (The final five minutes of several Spielberg movies end up weakening them from being total masterpieces, including Minority Report above.)
 As it stands, this is a truly unsettling blockbuster, something we almost never get.
 I can’t think of any other mega-budget sci-flick in which the mass deaths are so harrowing.
 Plus, the neat biological twist at the end is far better — and far more believable — than any climactic showdown.
 As it is so eloquently put in another Spielberg movie: “Life finds a way.”

-George Lucas’ original version named him Indiana Smith, by the way, and Spielberg was the one who told him that was a bad idea, which might be the man’s single greatest contribution to cinema.
-Indiana Smith?
-That movie would’ve made, like, twenty dollars.
-I don’t mean to rag on George Lucas, but it seems like the guy was talked out of more bad ideas than he had good ones.
-We have him to thank for the franchise, but I’ve an inkling it’s Spielberg who made magic out of it.
+George Lucas’ original version named him Indiana Smith, by the way, after his dog; Spielberg was the one who told him that was a bad idea, which might be the man’s single greatest contribution to cinema.
+(Indiana Smith?
+That movie would’ve made, like, twenty dollars.)
+Not to rag on George Lucas in this Spielberg list, but it seems like the guy was talked out of more bad ideas than he had good ones.
+We have Lucas to thank for the franchise, but clearly it was Spielberg who made magic out of it.
 (Two of the four, anyway.)

 If you don’t know the behind-the-scenes lore, you might be scratching your head right about now, thinking, “Wait a minute — Steven Spielberg directed Poltergeist?”